We envision a world where suicide no longer exists and mental health is normalized.

-We fight alongside other parents and their child to help them develop safe spaces to have effective conversations about mental health, their challenges, healthy coping skills and additional resources to support their overall mental wellness.
+We fight alongside other parents and their child to help them create safe spaces to have effective conversations about mental health and create healthy coping skills to build resilience.

-We help parents identify strategies, tools, protective factors, preventive measures which are critical to build positive relationships and positive environments so they will have more positive experiences on their mental wellness journey.
+We help parents identify strategies, tools, protective factors, preventive measures which are critical to build positive relationships and positive environments so the parent and child will have more positive experiences on their mental wellness journey.

 Why what we do is so important?